seandogg/seandogg.github.io/shopify/_posts/2019-07-29-how-to-speed-up-shopifys-page-load-time.md

 layout: post
 title: Improving Your Shopify Store's Page Load Time
 description: >
    Your Shopify store is running slow.
-The most likely cause? **Third-party Apps**.
+The most likely culprit? **Third-party Apps**
 image: /assets/img/blog/slow.jpg
 excerpt_separator: <!--more-->
 comments: true
 redirect_from: /how-to-speed-up-shopifys-page-load-time
 ---

-I see it all too often.
-A Shopify merchant will run their domain through one of the many page speed tests and, seeing the results, immediately assume their entire business is on fire.
+We see it all too often... a Shopify merchant decides to run their domain through an online page speed test and, seeing the results, immediately assumes their entire business is burning to the ground.
 <!--more-->

+>
+WE MUST DO SOMETHING!!!

-Suddenly, employees are being diverted from important daily tasks to solve the dilema of slow page loads.
-Third-party apps peddling so-called "speed boosts" are hastily installed, and then tragicly un-installed (but not before they've re-written most of your `assets` folder).
+Employees are suddenly diverted from important daily tasks and redirected into solving the seemingly slow page load.

+Workers with little understanding of code begin scouring the Shopify App Store, reaching for anything that appeases the fierce commands from above.
+Third-party Apps peddling so-called "speed boosts" are hastily installed, and then minutes later are tragicly un-installed after they've only shaved off a millisecond (but not before they've re-written most of the `assets` folder, creating a jumbled mess down the line).

-## Don't freak out
+## Step 1: Don't Trip

 Before you call all-hands-on-deck, or have your own personal meltdown, there's a bit more to understand about Shopify, page speeds, and what it all means.

 [GTMatrix](https://gtmetrix.com/), [Google PageSpeedTest](https://developers.google.com/speed/pagespeed/insights/) or [Pingdom](https://tools.pingdom.com/) each offer some popular tests.
+Try one out!

-Psychologically, for merchants, running a site through these tests appeals to that **inner gamer/social media addict**.
-Suddenly, all we care about is lowering that number.
-After all, business depends on it, right?
+Psychologically, for merchants, running a site through these tests appeals to that **inner gamer/social media addict** in all of us.
+Suddenly, all we care about is lowering that page speed number.
+After all, business depends on it... right?

 ## Let's compare some notable online stores